A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

-The most direct meta-evaluation metric for reflecting the quality of automatic evaluation is the alignment with human evaluation.
-We use LLMEval$^2$~\citep{zhang2023wider} to assess the alignment of LLM-as-a-judge with human evaluations.
-LLMEval$^2$ is the largest and most diverse evaluation benchmark for LLM-as-a-judge to date, with 2,553 samples compiled from multiple data sources with human-annotated preferences.
+\paragraph{\textbf{Evaluation Dimensions and Benchmarks}} The most direct metric to reflect the quality of automatic evaluation is the alignment with human evaluation.
+We use \textit{LLMEval$^2$}~\citep{zhang2023wider} to assess the alignment of LLM-as-a-judge with human evaluations. \textit{LLMEval$^2$} is the largest and most diverse evaluation benchmark for LLM-as-a-judge to date, with 2,553 samples compiled from multiple data sources with human-annotated preferences.
 Each sample consists of a question, a pair of candidate responses, and a human label indicating the preferred response.

-Bias is also a crucial dimension for assessing the quality of LLM-as-a-judge's evaluation results.
-We use \textit{EVALBIASBENCH}\citep{offsetbias} to measure six types of biases in LLMs, including length bias, concreteness bias, empty reference bias, content continuation bias, nested instruction bias, and familiar knowledge bias. \textit{EVALBIASBENCH} consists of 80 samples, each containing a question, a pair of candidate responses, and a label indicating the correct response without bias influence.
+Bias is also a crucial dimension for assessing the quality of LLM-as-a-judge evaluation results.
+We use \textit{EVALBIASBENCH}\citep{offsetbias} to measure six types of biases in LLM-as-a-judge, including length bias, concreteness bias, empty reference bias, content continuation bias, nested instruction bias, and familiar knowledge bias. \textit{EVALBIASBENCH} consists of 80 samples, each containing a question, a pair of candidate responses, and a label indicating the correct response without bias influence.
 In addition to the six types of biases, we also evaluated position bias.
 The meta-evaluation samples for position bias are the paired samples constructed by swapping the position of candidate responses within prompts in samples of LLMEval$^2$ and \textit{EVALBIASBENCH}.